davidgood1/pushfight/readme.md

 ## Running the Application

-The application is written in TCL/TK which is an interpreted language (much like Python), so there is no installation.
-It requires a TCL/TK interpreter to run, and like python, there are several ways to get one, but the easiest is simply to download an interpreter for your OS from [rkeene.org](http://tclkits.rkeene.org/fossil/wiki/Downloads).
+The application is written in TCL/TK which is an interpreted language (much like Python), so there is no installation, but this means it requires an interpreter to run.
+There are many to choose from, but the common ways are mentioned here:

-**Be sure to use version 8.6 or higher!**
+**Note: Be sure to use TCL/TK version 8.6 or higher!**

-Once you have the interpreter, use it to open the .kit file in this repository.
+- **Make a Wish**: Most Mac and Linux systems have a TCL/TK interpreter installed already.
+Open a command line and type `wish` to see if yours does.
+If so, load the application with `wish main.tcl` from pushfight_app.vfs directory.
+- **Starkits**: TCL/TK applications can be distributed as platform independent .kit files or else as single file binaries, thanks to a technology called starkits.
+To get a starkit interpreter for your platform, download one from [rkeene.org](http://tclkits.rkeene.org/fossil/wiki/Downloads) and run it with `tclkit main.tcl` from pushfight_app.vfs or run the .kit with `tclkit pushfight_app-0.2.kit`

+- **Python???**: Yes, the Python interpreter itself can run TCL/TK scripts because Python Tkinter is actually the TK graphical library with Python bindings on top.
+(See, TCL/TK is _really_ cool!)
+To run this application with your favorite Python interpreter, type `python3 main.py` in the pushfight_app.vfs directory

 ## Usage